LazaUK/Google-Gemini3Pro-CargoLoadOptimiser/README.md

 > The --env flag is mandatory to pass the required GEMINI_API_KEY environment variable into the running container.

 ## Demos
-To see the CLOA application in action:
+To see the CLOA app in action:

 - Published Programme Link: [Insert Link Here]
 - Video Demonstration: [Insert YouTube Link Here]